aws-samples/aws-secretsmgr-workshop/1_RotatePrivateRDS/README.md

 ![AWS Secrets Manager rotation part 2](img/1_RotatePrivateRDSRotate2.png)

-A message will appear when the rotation is complete.
+A message will appear when the rotation is complete.  **Refresh your browser window to update your any cached fields.**

 ![AWS Secrets Manager rotation part 3](img/1_RotatePrivateRDSRotate3.png)